-Frise (also called Friselle) is a traditional bread of Puglia, made from wheat flour, that looks a bit like a small bagel without the hole.
+The traditional tuna toast of Puglia comes on a whole wheat crostini called Frise or Friselle.
 The bread is half-baked, then cut open in half, then baked again until hard.
 Traditionally a peasant food, you still see Frise served throughout the region.
 If you can’t find a whole wheat Frise, then go with a baguette.

 I know I know, this tuna isn’t even from Italy (it’s from Spain), but it did come highly recommended by the woman at the specialty store I purchased it from.
 Plus it had a cute old barefoot fisherman smoking a pipe on the can.
 He looks happy.